CenturyLinkCloud/PublicKB/WordPress/wordpress-custom-domain-configuration.md

    Note that the `WP_SITEURL` variable defines the base URL used for the WordPress administration console, and `WP_HOME` defines the base URL for the general, publicly accessible site.
-10. When you are ready, you can [commit and push](wordPress-site-updates-with-git.md) your change back up to CenturyLink Git Hosting.
+10. When you are ready, you can [commit and push](wordPress-site-updates-with-git.md) your change back up to Lumen Git Hosting.
 11. Your site is now using your custom domain name.